 Truthfully, organic/health food stores will usually have vitamin supplements that contain less sugar and weird ingredients than regular store supplements (which often have added sugars).

 However, all those bottles of pills and potions promising you weight loss, strong nails, sudden disappearance of cellulite, or increased breast size are not things you should spend your precious money on at an organic/health food store (where these supplements are 10 times more expensive though equally as useless as in regular stores).

-Buy pasta in regular food stores like a normal human being and save a lot of money.
-The same goes for ingredients like rice waffles.
+Buy pasta in a regular supermarket like a normal mortal and save a lot of money.
+The same goes for rice waffles.